L-Blondy/up-fetch/README.md

 | `throwResponseError`             | `(response) => boolean`        | Decide when to reject the response.                                                                                           |
 | _...and all other fetch options_ |                                |                                                                                                                               |

+## Feature Comparison

+Check out the [Feature Comparison Table][comparison] to see how up-fetch compares to other fetch libraries.

 ## ➡️ Environment Support

 - ✅ Browsers (Chrome, Firefox, Safari, Edge)